 Qualifications: An undergraduate degree or paralegal certificate is preferred but not required.
 Applicants must possess strong organizational skills, meticulous attention to detail, excellent computer skills including a high level of proficiency with word processing and accurate data entry, and experience with Microsoft Excel and Google Sheets.
 Excellent writing, communication and listening skills; ability to communicate effectively with clients, families, doctors, social workers, and hospital staff; ability to work on a team and alone; adaptability; appreciation of diversity; a demonstrated interest in or experience working with low-income persons; and ready access to a working car are required.
 Previous work with persons who have serious health conditions, and knowledge of health and poverty law are preferred.
 Experience with law office management software, and proficiency in Spanish and willingness to improve language skills are highly valued.

 Salary and Benefits: The salary is $34,500+ depending upon experience.
 Salaries are increased annually based on a salary scale.
-The program provides generous fringe benefits, including paid holidays, paid time off including parental leave; health, life, and long and short-term disability insurance; partial payment for dependent health insurance; a salary reduction option for a flexible spending account; educational loan reimbursement up to $600 per month (after a $65 per month deductible and set off of other loan reimbursement amounts); and voluntary tax-sheltered annuity with 3% match.
+The program provides generous fringe benefits including 13 paid holidays, 6 weeks paid time off, 6 weeks parental leave; health, life, and long and short-term disability insurance; partial payment for dependent health insurance; a salary reduction option for a flexible spending account; educational loan reimbursement up to $600 per month (after a $65 per month deductible and set off of other loan reimbursement amounts); and voluntary tax-sheltered annuity with 3% match.
 Legal Aid offers a hybrid work schedule that allows staff to work 2 days remotely subject to management approval and a probationary employment period.